PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 root@mbed-linux-os-3006:~#
 ```

-After obtaining the shell access, [Wi-Fi connection on the device using ConnMan](https://github.com/ARMmbed/mbl-docs/blob/yg_master/Docs/tutorials/wifi_setup.md) could be set up.
+After obtaining the shell access, [Wi-Fi connection on the device using ConnMan](https://os.mbed.com/docs/linux-os/current/getting-started/setting-up-a-network-connection.html) could be set up.

 #### Device update

 Currently device update can be done for the rootfs and applications.
-Update of boot loaders, the Linux Kernel and other components
-will be supported in later versions.
+Update of boot loaders, the Linux Kernel and other components will be supported in later versions.

 ##### Rootfs update

-In order to update root-fs prepare `tar` file containing `rootfs.tar.xz`.
-For the detailed explanation how to create a payload for root-fs update see [root file system update workflow ](https://github.com/ARMmbed/mbl-docs/blob/master/Docs/tutorials/update_mbl.md#workflow).
+In order to update the rootfs, prepare a tar file containing `rootfs.tar.xz`.
+For a detailed explanation of how to create a payload for rootfs updates see the [root file system update workflow](https://os.mbed.com/docs/linux-os/current/getting-started/tutorial-updating-mbl-devices-and-applications.html#workflow).

-To perform root-fs update follow next steps:
+To perform rootfs update follow next steps:

-1. Transfer root-fs update `tar` file to the `/scratch` partition on device:
+1. Transfer rootfs update `tar` file to the `/scratch` partition on device:

    ```
-   $ mbl-cli copy <payload for root-fs update *.tar file> <destination on devise under the /scratch partition> [address]
+   $ mbl-cli copy <payload for rootfs update *.tar file> <destination on devise under the /scratch partition> [address]
    ```

-   For example, if `payload.tar` is a payload name for root-fs update and 169.254.6.215 is a link-local IPv4 address on the device, do the following:
+   For example, if `payload.tar` is a payload name for rootfs update and 169.254.6.215 is a link-local IPv4 address on the device, do the following:

    ```
    $ mbl-cli copy payload.tar /scratch 169.254.6.215